Skip to Content

 HENRY WADSWORTH LONGFELLOW STATUE

-Even if you aren’t a big poetry fan, it’s kind of cool to see what a big deal Henry Wadsworth Longfellow is in Portland.
+Even if you aren’t a big poetry fan, it’s cool to see what a big deal Henry Wadsworth Longfellow is in Portland.

 Kids raised money to build the Henry Wadsworth Longfellow statue in Portland, Maine.
 It was a cool stop on the vintage fire truck Portland sightseeing tour.